Britain seeks delay to EU's Iran ship insurance ban

-A European Union ban on importing Iranian oil, which takes effect on July 1, will also prevent EU insurers and reinsurers from covering tankers carrying its crude anywhere in the world.
+A European Union ban on importing Iranian oil, which takes effect on July 1, will also prevent EU insurers and reinsurers from covering tankers carrying Iranian crude anywhere in the world from July.

 The impact of the measure is likely to be felt strongly in London's financial district, the centre for marine insurance.